KiraJin/Pseudorandom-Number/README.md

-4. An exponentially distributed pseudorandom number may be generated using the following approach:
+Question 4.
+An exponentially distributed pseudorandom number may be generated using the following approach:

                                          y = −1/lambda ln r